 If you select Motif’s Autoflow option, the app will also arrange the photos using professional layouts.
 Perfect for the photo book neophyte and the busy photo book connoisseur!

 Cherished memories and more to come

 Mothers give years of love, happiness, and security to their children.
 What better way to show your love and appreciation for those cherished memories than by displaying them in a collection that will last for years!
-A Mother’s Day photo books offers just such an opportunity, and it will allow her (and you) to rekindle those memories for years to come.
+A Mother’s Day photo album offers just such an opportunity, and it will allow her (and you) to rekindle those memories for years to come.